 Rulers died and were replaced by upper members of the communist party who may have had different ideas of the future but still kept the union shrouded in secrecy.

-The lengths the Central Committee went to keep secrets was insane, even trying to cover up the world’s worst nuclear disaster from western powers and those within a small vicinity of the powerplant.
+The lengths the Central Committee went to keep secrets were insane, even trying to cover up the world’s worst nuclear disaster from western powers and those within a small vicinity of the powerplant.

 After the collapse of the Soviet Union, information suddenly started freely flowing with people no longer in fear of the authorities in charge.